Dodgers meet with Harper, Roberts says it was good session

 GLENDALE, Ariz. — Bryce Harper met with the Los Angeles Dodgers over the weekend, a sign the market for the star free agent might be picking up as spring training enters its second full week.

-Dodgers manager Dave Roberts confirmed the Sunday night meeting, saying it was “good” and a chance for the sides to “get to know each other.”
-Roberts says the Dodgers were “vetting a certain process.”
+Dodgers manager Dave Roberts confirmed the Sunday night meeting, saying it was “good.”

+“Just trying to get to know each other,” Roberts said Monday.
+“In the spirit of us, as the Dodgers, vetting a certain process makes sense, and for those guys to do their due diligence as well.”

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports